 Take in the highlights of St Petersburg and Moscow before getting off the beaten track and exploring Russia's historic Golden Ring towns of Suzdal, Kostroma and Yaroslavl.
 Loaded to the hilt with beautiful architecture, golden spires and onion-domed monasteries, with picturesque countryside to boot, the Golden Ring is one of Russia's most enchanting destinations.

 Tuesday.
 Welcome to Russia.
 Arrival transfer from St Petersburg Pulkovo Airport to your hotel and check in.
-Later tonight you'll be treated to dinner with the rest of your group at the hotel, followed by an informative welcome meeting.
+At 7pm this evening meet your guide and the rest of the group for an informative welcome meeting and dinner at the hotel.
 Remainder of the evening at leisure - your tour guide can recommend some local bars for you to try out.

 Overnight: St Petersburg | Dinner